Welcome to the Course Creators Academy own_icon

 But still, people are probably ready to pay a lot more than just $10 for a lot of courses.
 We can see the same courses being sold at easily $19 or even $49, depending on the customer's country.

-It turns out that, if you set your prices to something like $19 or $49, the problem is that the marketplace runs constantly $10 promotions site-wide.
+It turns out that, if you set your prices to something like $19 or $49, the problem is that the marketplace runs a constant $10 promotions site-wide.
 So independently of the price you set, the course is still going to be sold for $10 in most cases, and you will only get typically $2.5 to $5 per sale.

 The truth is that price that you chose for the course is effectively not the actual price of sale, for most sales.